Illegal aliens (Library of Congress Subject Heading): 2016 announcement and subsequent developments

-In March 2016, the Library of Congress announced that it would replace the heading with two new headings: "Noncitizens" and "Unauthorized immigration".
+In March 2016, the Library of Congress announced that it would replace the heading with two new headings: Noncitizens and Unauthorized immigration.
 Following the announcement, Republican lawmakers made multiple attempts to block the revision of the subject heading, including the introduction of a bill by U.S. Representative Diane Black requiring the Library to retain the heading.
 In June 2016, the House of Representatives added a provision to the 2017 appropriations bill for the legislative branch requiring the Library of Congress to retain the heading without revision.
-While the final bill did not require it to keep the "Illegal aliens" wording, it was required "to make publicly available its process for changing or adding subject headings".
+While the final bill did not require LC to keep the "Illegal aliens" wording, LC was required "to make publicly available its process for changing or adding subject headings."

 The 2019 documentary film Change the Subject, about the students at Dartmouth College, was screened throughout the U.S.

 Over forty libraries and library systems revised the heading in their local catalogs.
+University libraries adopted alternative subject headings, cancelling "illegal alien", including the University of Colorado (2018), the California State University Libraries (2020), Harvard University (2021), Middlebury College (2021) and Vassar College (2021).

 2021 revision

-The Library of Congress Policy and Standards Division replaced the term "Aliens" with "Noncitizens" and the term "Illegal aliens" with "Illegal immigration" on November 12, 2021.
+On November 12, 2021, the Library of Congress Policy and Standards Division announced they would replace the term Aliens with Noncitizens and the term Illegal aliens with Illegal immigration.
+That change was implemented in December 2021.
 Reactions to the chosen terms were mixed, with a letter signed by Senators Ted Cruz and Mike Braun calling the decision "a politically-motivated and Orwellian attempt to manipulate and control language," while some librarians expressed frustrations that the changed language remains dehumanizing.